jnozzi/cocoadev.com/markdown/CommandPrompt.md

 Agreed.
 This is the lowest-quality grouping of responses I've seen on this wiki in a long time.
 I will second the opinion above that rewriting a terminal emulator is a **huge** task.
 If you're not even able to clearly define your goal (which the OP's wording indicates), such a task is way beyond your experience.
 How about backing up and taking a much broader look at what you're trying to accomplish.
 Not in technical terms, but in "user-wordable" terms - terms you'd use to describe the feature to potential users.
 That way, you free yourself from the details (in which the devil resides, I'm told), and allows others to suggest approaches that aren't quite so out of your league.

 ----
-And to responders, particularly General/PietroGagliardi, it helps nobody to jump in with a bunch of responses that not only probably aren't what the original poster was looking for, but are just plain nonsensical and wrong in basically every context.
+And to responders, particularly PietroGagliardi, it helps nobody to jump in with a bunch of responses that not only probably aren't what the original poster was looking for, but are just plain nonsensical and wrong in basically every context.
 If there is some question about what the poster wants, ask him, don't just pick something and run with it.
 If you don't know enough about a particular API or system to give good examples, just give general directions.
 There's no shame in limiting yourself to "check out     fork/    exec".

 These sorts of broken responses are of little value and this page is basically useless.
 I don't want to be the Quality Police, and I don't think we should need any, but always write your responses with the idea of increasing the overall quality of the wiki.

 ----
-Just to say something: my first response involved Unix system calls (General/MacOSX is based on Unix), and my second option involves a program that turns shell scripts into executables.
-This is an obviously difficult topic, and I think that the most direct approach is to have the people run the Terminal. - General/PietroGagliardi
+Just to say something: my first response involved Unix system calls (MacOSX is based on Unix), and my second option involves a program that turns shell scripts into executables.
+This is an obviously difficult topic, and I think that the most direct approach is to have the people run the Terminal. - PietroGagliardi

 ----